acornejo/kilogui/README.md

 # KiloGUI

-Graphical front-end to program and control the Kilobots via the overhead controller.
+Graphical interface to program and control the Kilobots via the overhead controller.
 Use in conjunction with the latest Kilolib firmware, available [here](https://github.com/acornejo/kilolib).

 The latest version of KiloGUI is available for download [here](https://github.com/acornejo/kilogui/releases).